 When he was a boy growing up in Sugar Grove, Robert Dotson took up flatfooting.
-Now 88, he still lives in the same High Country community, and he’s the master of an art form that requires his feet stay close to the ground.
+He made his home in the same High Country community, and became a master of an art form that requires his feet stay close to the ground.

 Robert Dotson carries a dance floor with him wherever he goes.
 It’s a small one, but it allows Dotson to view the entire world as a stage.
 Dotson, a premier practitioner of Appalachian flatfoot dancing, has shared his talents up and down the East Coast — in New York City, where students told him he talked too slow, and in Mississippi, where they thought he talked a little too fast — but he always returns to the mountain community where he grew up.
 Here, his neighbors agree that his speech, and his feet, communicate at just the right speed.